Orbit evolution in growing stellar bars: Bar-supporting orbits at the vertical ILR region: Summary and Conclusions

 We have studied the evolution of specific orbits in Ferrers bars, in which the mass of the bar increases with time.
 We have examined two rates of bar growth within 5~Gyr.
 A fast one, in which the bar mass quadruples and a slow one, in which at the end of the integration the mass of the bar has increased just by 20\%.

 The orbits we investigated are those, which in TI models contribute mostly to the orbital content of the thick part of the bar, i.e. of the b/p bulge.
 This is the reason we concentrated ourselves in the study of the main orbital families, which provide the building blocks for thick bars.
 These are the families x1, x1v1 and x1v2, which start coexisting at the ILR region of the models.
+By using orbits associated with them, one can build profiles reproducing the observed edge-on morphology of boxy bulges, which are considered to be the part of the bar that extends well above the equatorial plane of the galaxy \citep[see e.g.][]{ath05, betal06, ath16, pxaa21}.

 Our goal is to find out the degree at which orbits starting with the same initial conditions as those in the autonomous case, continue to support a bar as the mass of the bar component of the potential increases.
 For this purpose it is important to know the regular or chaotic character of the orbits, although this fact does not secure by itself that they are bar-supporting or not.
 For determining the regular or chaotic nature of orbits during their time evolution we have used the GALI$_2$ index.
 In our study, we have also used (a) stability diagrams in the initial, autonomous models, which describe the evolution of the linear stability of the three main families of periodic orbits, (b) the $(x,p_x)$ Poincar\'{e} sections, as well as appropriate projections in the $(z,p_z)$ plane of the 4D cross sections of the autonomous case at the starting energy and (c) the shadow evolution of each model.
 This is a series of successive autonomous, ``frozen'', models with the $GM_B$ values taken by the orbit we study during its integration.